DeekshaChat/job-scam-detection-app/README.md

     uvicorn main:app --host 0.0.0.0 --port 8000 --reload

-Now both the projects started now you can explore the app
+Now, All the projects started now you can explore the app and see the benefit of our app i detecting fraud jobs

+Also, do login/signup in app to get the maximum benefits